 Interactive displays allow you to navigate a shark’s body via a 3-D interactive scan, adapt a shark to evolve and survive in different environments, and see the world in 360-degree view through the eyes of a Hammerhead Shark.
 You’ll also go deeper with a look at the sharks in our own backyard in Florida and the marine conservation work underway to protect them.
 Having survived Earth’s five mass extinctions, sharks are now in danger.
 Climate change, industrial fishing and pollution are damaging our oceans.
 While at the museum don’t miss visiting the sharks in our Aquarium and apply the knowledge you’ve uncovered while you observe these phenomenal fishes.

 - Life-size shark models ranging from the small Epaulette Shark to the legendary Great White Shark

 - Cultural stories that explore diverse, First Nations connections with sharks around the world

 - Tactile displays and artifacts, which include touchables such as a Megalodon jaw, shark skin recreations, a Great White jawbone and Tiger Shark teeth

-Sharks will be on view from Saturday, October 14, 2023 through Sunday, April 21, 2024, inside the Hsiao Family Special Exhibition Gallery on the first floor of the museum.
+Sharks will be on view through Sunday, April 21, 2024, inside the Hsiao Family Special Exhibition Gallery on the first floor of the museum.
 Admission to Sharks is included with all museum admission tickets.

 Sharks is an exhibition created by the Australian Museum and toured by Evergreen Exhibitions.